DanH-Walpole/rockauto-api-open/README.md

 * `/engines/{search_vehicle}` - Get engines for a specific make, year, and model
 * `/categories/{search_vehicle}` - Get part categories for a specific vehicle

+Many endpoints accept a `search_link` query parameter.
+If omitted, the API will attempt to construct this value automatically from the other parameters.
+You may also provide the `link` returned by the previous endpoint.

 #### Get Models for a Year
 ```
 GET /models/{search_vehicle}?search_make=Toyota&search_year=2015&search_link={link}